LBaaS/lbaas-api/README.md

 Steps 1-10 describe how to set up a development environment and how to build and package the code.
 Steps 10 forward define how to install and run the package.

-1) Get ubuntu OS ,12.04 64 bit bit OS is recommended (other OSs are possible but these instructions assume Ubuntu & Debian packages)
+1) Get ubuntu OS, 12.04 64 bit bit OS is recommended (other OSs are possible but these instructions assume Ubuntu & Debian packages)

 2) Install LBaaS api sources, clone from git repo